achillesn/smart-cedar/_posts/Songs/2020-04-03-waiting-for-the-dawn.md

 Alive.

 I never met the essence
-That simplicity wears
+that simplicity wears
 I never improved
-And as long as the stars shine
+and as long as the stars shine
 I’m sure I have time

 It’s late